Is AIM Global (Alliance in Motion Global) legit or scam? Read this review and find out.

 A marketing plan, according to Investopedia, is a business’s operational document for outreach and advertising to generate leads and reach its target market.
 A marketing plan pulls together all the campaigns that will be undertaken over a period with additional information on how they will be measured and monitored.

 It puzzles us why Alliance in Motion Global considers the video below as a marketing plan.
-The presentation talks on how to earn millions out of Php6,980.
+The presentation talks about how to earn millions out of Php6,980.

 To be a member of AIM Global, you need to buy a global package worth Php6,980.
-The different packages include various products which can be sold at retail.
+The different packages include various products that can be sold at retail.